Pandanda-Rewritten/pandanda/README.md

 ## Disclaimers
 - I will never open a public server
-- This repository is neither owned by me or is gonna be maintained any further
+- This repository is neither owned by me nor is it gonna be maintained for long
+- Make sure to download it before someone succeeds in taking it down

 If you find this project useful and build upon it, please consider open-sourcing your improvements so the whole community can benefit from them.
 Huge thanks to everyone involved in making this a reality!